-All bikes are allowed, hardtails are good, but you will be fastest on a pure-bred gravel bike.
-The Lauf Seigla was made for Icelandic gravel and is of course our favourite for the course.
-We'll have a few steep hills that might need some walking but overall the course is favourable for 1:1 gearing or slightly easier.
+All bikes are allowed, hardtails and short travel mountain bikes are good, but you will be fastest on a pure-bred gravel bike.
+The Lauf Seigla was made for Icelandic gravel and is of course our favorite for the course.
+There are a few steep hills that might need some walking.
+No matter which drivetrain your bike is equipped with, you will definitely use the easiest gear.

 The weather in Iceland can be unpredictable, especially in the highlands where sun can become snow in matter of minutes.
-We recommend that you bring a broad variety of clothes and pick your battle gear the day before the race - our local weather forecasts can be found here: https://en.vedur.is/weather/forecasts/areas/south/#station=6315
+We recommend that you bring a broad variety of clothes and pick your battle gear the day before the race - our local weather forecasts can be found here.

 The closest weather station is called Hella, the small green dot on the map.

-Average high temperature for July is 57°F / 14°C with easterly wind prevailing and light precipitation (heavy rain can occur though, just ask Yuri Hauswald).
+Average high temperature for July is 57°F / 14°C with easterly wind prevailing and light precipitation.
 We'll have around 18hrs of sunlight but it will hardly get dark as the sun barely dips below the horizon.

 It's hard to say, it's Iceland, and the weather is unpredictable.
 There could be strong winds, horizontal rain or sunny skies (i.e. bongó).
 There are water-crossings so your feet will get wet.
 The best remedy is wool sock - and perhaps extra wool socks.
 On a great day shorts and short sleeves are terrific but bringing a jacket is always wise as things can turn south in a matter of minutes.